atomjack/cmbot/README.md

 **ACL Enforced**

 Remove a song from the bot's queue/playlist.
 Position is the index provided by /searchplaylist.
+If last.fm is enabled, this also 'unloves' the track.

 ### searchplaylist ( search_string:string )